FEMLab/focus16/README.md

 ###### Optional Arguments:
 ```
 [--sra_list]: Uses a user-given list of SRA accessions instead of obtaining SRA accessions from the pipeline.
-[--version]: Returns 16db version number.
+[--version]: Returns focusDB version number.
 [--approx_length]: Uses a user-given genome length as opposed to using reference genome length.
 [--sraFind_path]: Path to pre-downloaded sraFind-All-biosample-with-SRA-hits.txt file.
 [--prokaryotes]: Path to pre-downloaded prokaryotes.txt file.
 [--get_all]: If one SRA has two accessions, downloads both.
-[--cores]: The number of cores the user would like to use for 16db.
+[--cores]: The number of cores the user would like to use for focusDB.
 Specifically, riboSeed and plentyofbugs can be optimized for thread usage.
-[--memory]: As with [--cores], RAM can be optimized for 16db.
+[--memory]: As with [--cores], RAM can be optimized for focusDB.
 [--maxcov]: The maximum read coverage for SRA assembly.
 Downsamples to this coverage if the coverage exceeds it.
 [--example_reads]: Input of user-given reads.
 [--subassembler]: Choice of mash or skesa for subassembly in riboSeed.